anadon/sfs-settings/docs/source/guides/secrets.rst

 Working with Secrets
 ====================

-This guide explains how to work with secrets in python-settings.
+This guide explains how to work with secrets in sfs-settings.

 Basic Usage
 -----------

 .. code-block:: python

-    from python_settings import set_secret_var_locally
+    from sfs_settings import set_secret_var_locally

     set_secret_var_locally("API_KEY", "MyApp", "api_key")